Patient-specific coronary angioplasty simulations -- a mixed-dimensional finite element modeling approach

 While many computational studies on PCI only include generic or simplified geometries, focus on the stent mechanics, or deploy computationally expensive stenting device models, we propose an approach suitable for complex, patient-specific geometries at relatively low modeling and computational effort.

 However, there are limitations to the current approach.
 The presented patient-specific geometry is a preliminary model focusing on correctly representing the geometric shape.
 Empirical literature data was used for the layer thicknesses, collagen architecture, material parameters, and boundary conditions.
 We did not categorize the intimal layer as healthy intima or plaque but used the same material properties as the media.
 We plan to analyze different plaque compositions and morphologies in a follow-up study.
 Furthermore, employing an appropriate prestressing algorithm will make the numerical results for the patient-specific cases more accurate.

-The stent geometry was simplified by directly connecting the nodes within a ring instead of rounding the edges, which led to a slightly larger elastic recoil.
-Additionally, we neglected axial and torsional plasticity since they play minor roles in stent expansion.
+The stent geometry was simplified by directly connecting the nodes within a ring. \revb{The local stent indentation into the endothelial surface, as is was e.g. shown in~\cite{geithQuantifyingStentinducedDamage2020}, was not explicitly modeled in our approach since we focused on the global system behavior rather than the fully resolved strut-level contact.} Additionally, we neglected the stent axial and torsional plasticity since they play minor roles in the expansion. \revb{The initial configuration of the stenting device was estimated from the lumen centerline; to obtain the exact starting configuration, the catheter insertion process would have to be simulated separately.} \reva{Furthermore, simplifying the overall stenting process simulation, i.e., adapting the models and material parameters of balloon and stent such that their behavior is realistic, rather than simulating the balloon folding, pleating, and stent crimping, introduces a small error in the expansion behavior and final configurations~\cite{geith_importance_2019}.}

-The patient-specific simulations required a relatively small load step size to achieve robust convergence, leading to long overall simulation times.
+\revbb{The current implementation of the presented approach is not optimized for efficiency yet and huge gains can still be achieved only via optimizing the implementation.
+In addition,} the patient-specific simulations required a relatively small load step size to achieve robust convergence, leading to long overall simulation times.